-- The "API Enabled" permission must be enabled for your Developer Edition organization.
-This permission is enabled by default, but might have been changed by an administrator. - The Warehouse data model must be installed in your Developer Edition organization and the Salesforce 1 app installed on a mobile device.
+The Warehouse data model must be installed in your Developer Edition organization and the Salesforce1 app installed on a mobile device.
 If you haven't already set up these items, see Setting Up Your Work Environment on page 15.

 Change the System Administrator Page Layout Assignment